-Recommendation: Adopt Interim Controls with Proposed Modifications
+Adopt Interim Controls with Proposed Modifications Recommendation:

 On July 9, 2015 the Planning Commission adopted a Resolution to Initiate Interim Controls in the Mission District.
 Subsequent to the Commission's July 9th initiation action, notice of the approval hearing was published, as required by the Planning Code.
-On August 6, the Planning Commission adopted an interim policy and on September 24, 2015, the Commission continued consideration of approval of the interim control for today's hearing - November 19, 2015.
+On July 23, the Commission asked staff to bring a simpler set of controls back to the Commission for consideration.
+On August 6, the Planning Commission adopted an interim policy and continued consideration of approval of the interim controls to a hearing on September 24, 2015 due to the Controller's study not being complete while being referenced on the interim controls.
+On that subsequent September 24th hearing, the Planning Commission decided to continue the Interim controls until after the November election.
+At the November 19, 2015 hearing, at the request of public comment, the Commission continued the item to January 14, 2016.

-This case report includes a summary of potential changes to the interim controls published on July 9 based on public and Commissioner comments, should the Commission wish to proceed with adoption.
+This case report includes a summary of the proposed interim controls which have been revised based upon public and Commission comment and, should the Commission wish to proceed with adoption, these materials provide the basis for such action on or after January 14, 2016.